C.J. Abrams Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is ninth in MLB with a collective 9.4 strikeouts per nine innings.
+- The Cubs pitching staff is 12th in MLB with a collective 9.2 strikeouts per nine innings.

-- The Cubs have the seventh-ranked team ERA among all MLB pitching staffs (3.50).
+- The Cubs' 3.41 team ERA ranks fourth among all league pitching staffs.

-- The Cubs surrender the fifth-fewest home runs in baseball (23 total, 0.9 per game).
+- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (24 total, 0.9 per game).

-- Smyly (2-1) takes the mound for the Cubs in his sixth start of the season.
-He has a 3.21 ERA in 28 2/3 innings pitched, with 27 strikeouts.
+- Wesneski gets the start for the Cubs, his sixth of the season.
+He is 2-1 with a 4.03 ERA and 15 strikeouts in 22 1/3 innings pitched.

-- The left-hander last appeared on Wednesday against the San Diego Padres, when he tossed five innings, allowing two earned runs while giving up four hits.
+- The right-hander last pitched on Thursday against the San Diego Padres, when he tossed five innings, allowing one earned run while giving up four hits.

+- The 25-year-old has a 4.03 ERA and 6 strikeouts per nine innings across five games this season, while giving up a batting average of .281 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.